Yubo Launches Personalised Moderation Feature

 The Muted Words feature allows users to specify any word, abbreviation or emoji that they find offensive, harmful and triggering to them that they no longer wish to see in comments or content on the app.
 Users will also be able to choose from whom to mute the words - for example, they can block from all users or just those that aren’t on their friends list.
 Yubo will then automatically hide comments containing these words from the user's view.

 This new feature has been developed with the users’ safety and mental health front of mind.
 Yubo understands that triggering and harmful words are not universal, different words have different effects depending on the individual, who has used this word and the context the word has been used in.
 Giving individuals control of their experience means that alongside being able to report harmful behaviour, Yubo users can quickly and easily block conversations that they find upsetting.

 Margaux Liquard, Lead Safety Manager at Yubo says, “There is nothing more important to us than the safety and wellbeing of our users.
 The introduction of our Muted Words feature is another step we are taking to ensure that everyone can use the app without fear of judgement or harassment, and empower our community to choose what they want or don’t want to be exposed to.
 As more and more young people connect online it’s never been more imperative to educate them on online behaviours and the consequences that certain words can have on others.”

 Alongside the introduction of Muted Words, Yubo is also helping to combat online bullying through different partnerships and in-app campaigns.
-To help change behaviour and educate its user base on the impacts of bullying it is working alongside the NCMEC (US), Childnet and The Diana Award (UK), E-enfance (France) and Save the Children (Denmark).
+To help change behaviour and educate its user base on the impacts of bullying it is working alongside the NCMEC (US), Childnet and The Diana Award (UK), and E-enfance (France).